 - All members of the executive have equal voice and decisions are passed by a majority vote.

-Details of the 2020 AGM, when elections for two positions on the Executive will be held, will be advised in Term 4, 2019.
+Details of the 2020 AGM, when elections for three (3) positions on the Executive will be held, will be advised in Term 1, 2020.

 - The executive of the association shall comprise five members, elected from groups having full membership.